 Who Gets to Stay in the Home?

 When it comes to divorce, one of the key assets to consider is the marital home.
-If there are no children involved, the decision of who gets to stay in the home is often determined through negotiation between the divorcing parties or through the court system.
+If there are no children involved, the decision of who gets to stay in the house is often determined through negotiation between the divorcing parties or through the court system.

-When determining who gets to stay in the home during a divorce, courts will generally consider factors such as who is listed on the deed, who has been paying the mortgage, who contributed financially to the purchase of the home, and who has been living in the home for an extended period of time.
+When determining who gets to stay in the home during a divorce, courts generally consider factors such as who is listed on the deed, who has been paying the mortgage, who contributed financially to the purchase of the home, and who has been living in the house for an extended period of time.

 Conclusion